 In 2018, following extensive engagements with over 2,500 Pacific peoples and communities across the country, the Ministry for Pacific Peoples launched Lalanga Fou, which sets out the vision and journey ahead for Pacific people in Aotearoa New Zealand.

-The first goal of Lalanga Fou is to see thriving Pacific languages, cultures, and identities that are valued and recognised as assets in Aotearoa New Zealand.
+The first goal of Lalanga Fou is to see thriving Pacific languages, cultures. and identities that are valued and recognised as assets in Aotearoa New Zealand.
 Achieving this goal will contribute significantly to the other goals of Lalanga Fou: prosperous Pacific communities; resilient and healthy Pacific peoples; and confident, thriving and resilient Pacific young people.

-This Strategy takes a strengthsbased, holistic approach to Pacific languages as a cornerstone of Pacific wellbeing.
-While its main focus is on language, the Strategy also recognises the indelible links between language, culture, and identity, and aims to amplify and enhance Pacific languages, in recognition of the critical role they play in supporting Pacific wellbeing.
-In other words, while not explicitly stated in the title, this Strategy is for Pacific languages, cultures, and identities, in addition to Pacific languages
+critical role they play in supporting Pacific wellbeing.
+In other words. while not explicitly stated in the title, this Strategy is for Pacific languages, cultures, and identities, in addition to Pacific languages